rhomu/celadro/README.md

 ## Multi-threading and CUDA

+WARNING !!! this feature is currently unmaintained and can not be used for now (2020) !!!

 The code supports both multi-threading and CUDA.

 The CUDA-enabled version of the code can be built using